thinktandem/tandem/site/work/poets-design.md

   - strategy
   - design
 ---

 Poets.org is a elegant resource that connects users to over a million poets, poems, educational resources, event and more.
 With a large member-base and many more casual visitors, the site needs to be able to reach a huge audience, keeping our focus on user experience, accessibility and on brand representation.

+Tandem performed many of the tasks associated with a full discovery to build the knowledge base that would inform the team.
+This included:

+-   Stakeholder Interviews

+-   Industry Research

+-   Analytics Review

+-   Persona Development

+From here the creative team worked together with our strategists to review brand documentation and identify the strengths of the current website.
+We developed an array of creative assets including:

+-   Wireframes for specialized content types

+-   Mobile mockups

+-   Desktop mockups

+-   Invision Prototypes

+With active client participation, we embraced all that Poets.org wanted to communicate in a repeatable way that can scale with their ever-growing site.
+This new design, reminiscent of the old, honors the tradition, creativity and overall brand of Poet.org.

+Site launch is expected Spring 2019. expected Spring 2019.

+Poets.org is a elegant resource that connects users to over a million poets, poems, educational resources, event and more.
+With a large member-base and many more casual visitors, the site needs to be able to reach a huge audience, keeping our focus on user experience, accessibility and on brand representation.